I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 The San Telmo Museum in San Sebastián is the oldest museum in the Basque region.
-Inside its beautiful buildings, you’ll find a great introduction to Basque history & culture.
+Inside its beautiful buildings, you’ll find a great introduction to Basque history and culture.
+I enjoyed exploring the exhibits and learning about the history of the area.

 About the San Telmo Museum